 - Work with builders, architects and local authorities to design public places and homes that accommodate people with different abilities.

-- Assist people who have mental health difficulties to engage with their community and in daily activities that are meaningful to them.
+- Assist people who have mental health difficulties to engage with community and outreach activities that are meaningful to them.